What do I need to know about the Wayfair case and economic nexus?

 Is the 200 transaction threshold taxable transactions or total transactions?

 200 total transactions.
-Most say their thresholds are ‘gross’ which means all sales, not just taxable.
-However, some states say ‘retail’ sales, which would indicate that the threshold includes all sales other than resale – this would include exempt sales other than resale.
+Most states say their thresholds are “gross” which means all sales, including sales for resale, taxable, and exempt sales.
+However, some states say they only include “retail” sales toward their economic nexus thresholds, which would indicate that the threshold includes all sales other than sales for resale – this would include exempt sales other than resale.
+A “taxable” sales standard excludes any nontaxable sales regardless of reason.
+Check out the “Includable Sales” column of our Economic Nexus State Guide.

 My company is a third-party seller, if our sales fall below the economic nexus threshold in a state, do we have to collect and remit sales tax in that state?